constantgillet/pixtimize/README.md

 Optionnal environment variables

 - `DEFAULT_QUALITY`: The quality which will be rendered by default to optimize the image
+- `DEFAULT_FORMAT`: The format which will be rendered by default
 - `MODE`: "redirect" default value to redirect to the cached image or "remote" to download and resend the image cached

 # Commands